 So, if that’s not the formula, what is?

-“Many financial advisors are recommending diversification through different asset classes such as commodities, hedge funds or insurance products such as indexed annuities,” said Rubio.
+“Many financial advisors are recommending diversification through different asset classes such as commodities, hedge funds or insurance products such as indexed annuities,” Rubio said.

 Avoid Debt at All Costs in Retirement and Rent To Avoid a Mortgage

 According to the National Council on Aging, “older adults increasingly are retiring with debt and are carrying greater amounts of debt than ever before.”
-The organization also reports, however, that the two biggest threats are credit cards and medical expenses.
+At the time of the report, the organization also stated, however, that the two biggest threats are credit cards and medical expenses.

 But that kind of toxic debt doesn’t represent all senior borrowing.

-“Not all debt is ‘bad debt,'” said Hungarter.
+“Not all debt is ‘bad debt,'” Hungarter said.
 “With interest rates at record lows, taking out a loan or having a mortgage can be a good thing.
 This kind of ‘good debt’ allows for more liquidity that can be used to make your money work for you.
 It’s OK to retire with a mortgage if it fits within your financial plan.”

 Concentrate Only on Dividend Stocks